KamarRashid/Ontario-Housing-Prices-Income-Trends-Analysis/README.md

 # Ontario Housing Prices and Income Trends

 This project analyses the change in the housing prices over time in the Southern Ontario region.
-Also analysed, is if there is any increase or decrease in the housing prices due to COVID-19.
+As well as is if there is any increase or decrease in the housing prices due to the COVID-19 Pandemic.

 Below are four questions which will be answered through the analysis: